Quick Summary

 London City Airport's drop-off charge stands out from the other London airports in several ways:

-• No free car park alternative: Every other London airport offers some form of free drop-off (Long Stay, Mid Stay, or Park and Ride).
-London City has none — the only free option is public transport (DLR).
+- No free car park alternative: Every other London airport offers some form of free drop-off (Long Stay, Mid Stay, or Park and Ride).
+London City has none — the only free option is public transport.

-• Black cab exemption: London City is the only airport currently offering a temporary exemption for licensed black cabs, pending TfL's consultation on meter integration.
+- Black cab consultation: London City is currently the only London airport with a temporary black cab exemption pending TfL's consultation on integrating the charge into the taxi meter.

-• Last to charge: London City was the last of all six London airports to introduce a drop-off fee, ending free access on 6 January 2026.
+- Last to charge: London City was the last of all six London airports to introduce a drop-off fee, ending free access on 6 January 2026 — long after Heathrow (November 2021), Gatwick (March 2021), and Luton (July 2024).

 Frequently Asked Questions